nicolayoguy/praktikum-projects/real_estate/README.md

-# Living Property for Sale in Saint-Petersburg
+# Residential Property for Sale in Saint-Petersburg

 Quite big and detailed research of residential property in a big city.
 Lots of data cuts and descriptive statistics.